prl-julia/jb-thesis/postdoc/julia-research-proposal.md

 intermediate representation targeted by the type inference algorithm.
 To debug type stability,
 Julia programmers need to inspect type-inferred IR produced by the compiler.
-Although the compiler provides easy access to compiled code (e.g., `code_warntype(pos, (Float64,))` would show the result of type inference for a call to `pos` with a float), type-stable development can be a tedious process that requires understanding the IR and manually querying the compiler.
+For this, the compiler provides easy access to compiled code: for instance, `code_warntype(pos, (Float64,))` would show the result of type inference for a call to `pos` with a float.
+Nevertheless, type-stable development can be a tedious process that requires understanding the IR and manually querying the compiler.

 ## Proposed work

-To make the development of type-stable and efficient Julia code more accessible, we propose to design an IDE tool for type stability analysis.
+To make the development of type-stable and efficient Julia code more accessible, we propose to devise a source code analysis, as well as program transformations to turn unstable code into type-stable one.
+The analysis and transformations can be both incorporated into an interactive IDE tool.
-To guide the design, we will interview Julia programmers with different levels of expertise in Julia and familiarity with compilers.
+To guide the design of the tool, we will interview Julia programmers with different levels of expertise in Julia and familiarity with compilers.
-Basing off the analysis, we will further expand the tool to provide suggestions for transforming existing unstable code into type-stable one.

 ## References